statusfailed/rda/README.md

 This library provides three main things:

 * A type-safe, `Integer`-backed implementation of Bitvectors
-* A brute-force implementation of the reverse derivative for boolean functions of type `n -> 1`
 * Some tools for compositionally building circuit models as in our [reverse derivative ascent] paper (including computing their reverse derivative)
+* A brute-force implementation of the reverse derivative, which computes the same results as the compositional one, but slower.

 # User Guide